Bounded Model Checking for Unbounded Client Server Systems: Bounded Model Checking for unbounded Petri nets

-To determine the encoding of $[\mathcal{M}]_{\langle 0,\kappa\rangle}$, we need to perform \textbf{and} operation on the initial state and the place constraints.
+In order to determine the encoding of $[M]_{\langle 0,\kappa\rangle}$, we need to perform \textbf{and} operation on the initial configuration and the place constraints.
 The place constraints are due to the $\kappa$ variable, for each of the places.